More than 200 dead after typhoon slams Philippines

 At least 208 people were killed, 52 remained missing and 239 were injured, according to the national police.
 The toll was expected to increase because several towns and villages remained out of reach due to downed communications, power outages and clogged roads, although massive clean-up and repair efforts were underway with the improved weather.

-Many of those who died were hit by falling trees or walls, drowned in flash floods or were buried alive in landslides.
-A 57-year-old man was found dead hanging from a tree branch in Negros Occidental province and a woman was blown away by the wind and died in the same hard-hit region, police said.
+Many of those who died were hit by falling trees or walls, drowned in floods or were buried in landslides.
+A 57-year-old man was found dead hanging from a tree branch and a woman was blown away by the wind and died in Negros Occidental province, police said.

 Governor Arlene Bag-ao of Dinagat Islands, which was among the southeastern provinces first hit by the typhoon, said Rai’s ferocity in her island province of more than 130,000 was worse than that of Typhoon Haiyan, one of the most powerful and deadliest typhoons on record and which devastated the central Philippines in November 2013 but did not inflict any casualties in Dinagat.